StrangeBeeCorp/cloud-distrib-resources/aws/ug-secops-cortex-new/README.md

 The code itself is documented at lenght in our [AMI user guides](https://strangebee.com/aws).

 This code will work out of the box with the reference *SecOps VPC* created with our sample code.
-You can nonetheless use it to deploy Cortex within your own preexisting VPC with minimal adjustments (only a few variable to update if your setup is similar to our reference architecture).
+You can nonetheless use it to deploy Cortex within your own preexisting VPC with minimal adjustments (only a few variables to update if your setup is similar to our reference architecture).

 We provide two sets of sample code: